mramdass/re-engineered_Quant-Based_Tool_Python/README.md

 This tool can be used to achieve likelihood ratio for suspect(s) and/or victim(s) in a DNA mixture using probabilistic genotyping

-re-engineered Quant-Based Tool Copyright (C) 2016 Munieshwar Ramdass

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.

 ## Getting Started

 Use these instructions to get started with reQBT (Python)